Franchovy/samp-cesium-task/README.md

 - billboardData is stored in BillboardMaker class state.
 - CreateBillboardButton is given access to parent "check if name is unique" callback, which uses billboardData

+**Error handling** is done inside the CreateBillboardButton component, which handles user input and validation, and if any errors occur, they are passed up the to BillboardMaker which will display those alerts to the user.

 **Billboard** Component used the following Cesium components:
 <Entity>
   <EntityDescription/>